Rookiestyle/EarlyUpdateCheck/readme.md

 Keepass performs its update check only after all initialization is done and - if configured - the most recently used database has been opened.

 EarlyUpdateCheck checks for updates of KeePass and installed plugins BEFORE a database will be opened.
-Additionally, it offers a handy one click update mode for all of my plugins integrated in KeePass' update check.
+Additionally, it offers a handy one click update mode for all of my plugins integrated in KeePass' update check and also supports updating KeePass itself.
 This will invoke Windows UAC if required to copy the downloaded files into KeePass' plugin folder.
 Details can be found in the configuration settings.